joaomelo/textorama/README.md

 This project is open source.
 You are welcome to run, copy, distribute and study the software available at its [GitHub repository](https://github.com/joaomelo/textorama).

 Regarding contributions, I have a daytime job and a wonderful family to assist.
 So I code in the gaps presented late nights and weekends.
 To manage that scarcity and my mental health, I decided to keep the project closed to contributions for now.

+Nevertheless, you can always open issues towards the project in the code repository, and my [personal site](http://joao.melo.plus) has my social profiles if you want to contact me.